ruslanmv/watsonx-inference-matcher-beeai/README.md

-# 🧠 Iterative Inference Matcher with BeeAI Framework
+# 🧠 Inference Matcher with BeeAI Framework

 Generalized Agent Generation through Multi-Round Inference and Evaluation using LLMs and BeeAI Workflows.